OtsoF/cs-e4660-course-repo/README.md

 ![Alt text](metrics/output.png)

 We can see that the accuracy lower for the second scenario, since the model is re-trained only once.
 The difference in accuracy is less than a percentage.
 The CPU-seconds*CI is much lower for the second run, because the model is re-trained only once on a day when there is low carbon intensity.
+These results obviously also show that for this mock dataset, which does not change drastically over time, the model training done once per week if there are only 20k new rows per week is overkill.
+The trivial solution would be to just train less frequently.
+However, the mock dataset is not the real dataset, and further, the scheduling based on the carbon intensity has a huge benefit on its own.

 To calculate the difference in carbon usage we'll to define kWh/cpu*s as x.
 Then we can calculate the how much more the first methods uses carbon (%-wise) than the second: (sum(1st_cpu\*s\*CI\*x)-sum(2nd_cpu\*s\*CI\*x))/(sum(2nd_cpu\*s\*CI\*x)). (done in `./metrics/metrics.ipynb`)